 Reducing coupling is used to connect two different sizes of pipe.
-It is like concentric reducer that maintains a center line of the pipe but small in size.
+It is like a concentric reducer that maintains a centerline of the pipe but is small in size.

-Nipple is a short stub of pipe which has a male pipe thread at each end or at one end.
-It used for connecting two other fittings.
-Nipples are used for connecting pipe, hoses, and valves.
+The nipple is a short pipe stub with a male pipe thread at each end or at one end.
+It is used for connecting two other fittings.
+Nipples are used for connecting pipes, hoses, and valves.
 Pipe nipples are used in low-pressure piping.

 Socket weld and Threaded Pipe Fittings

-Socket weld and Threaded Pipe Fittings are forged product and classified based on its pressure-temperature rating.
-Socket weld & Threaded end fittings are available from NPS 1/8” to 4”.
-These fittings are available in four pressure-temperature rating class.
+Socket weld and Threaded Pipe Fittings are forged products and classified based on their pressure-temperature rating.
+They are available from NPS 1/8” to 4”.
+These fittings are available in four pressure-temperature rating classes.

-- 2000 class fittings are available in only in threaded type.
+- 2000 class fittings are available only in threaded type.

 - 3000 & 6000 class fittings are available in both Threaded and Socket Weld types.

-- 9000 class fittings are available in only socket weld type.
+- 9000 class fittings are available in only the socket weld type.